NikeLab Veil Reviewed & Rated for Quality Review Facts

 • The outsole has flex grooves and rubber traction pods that add durability and traction

 • Midsole flexes and expands along with the movement of your foot, creating great responsiveness

 • Seamless Flyknit upper is comfortable, flexible, and responsive

 • Upper features a DWR (durable water-repellent) upper to keep you dry

-• Entire shoe is very lightweight and breathable
+• The entire shoe is very lightweight and breathable

 • TPU in the forefoot, a heel counter in the ankle, and two layers of foam add extra support and stability